logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

 !!! warning "Beta"
     The feature is currently in Beta and will be improved in the upcoming releases.

-!!! notice "Tokens are personal"
+!!! notice "Token permissions"
-    The tokens are personal to each user.
-When you perform operations on a repository, your token is going to be used, even though the repository might belong to a different user.
+    The token permissions should grant access to public and private repositories including read and write access to code and commit statuses.

 ## UI